 Congratulations!
-You've made a great decision in choosing Shoobx to help organize and speed up your corporate legal actions.
-This article will help you prepare to onboard onto Shoobx.
+You've made a great decision in choosing the platform to help organize and speed up your corporate legal actions.
+This article will help you prepare for onboarding.

-To start using Shoobx with an existing company (i.e., one that is already incorporated as a DE C-corp), you'll first need to go through the Shoobx onboarding process.
+To start using the platform with an existing company (i.e., one that is already incorporated as a DE C-Corp), you'll first need to go through our onboarding process.

-This is the process of providing information and documents to create your Shoobx account.
-You will benefit from having a few essential documents on hand before you start the process.
+This is the process of providing information and documents to create your account.
+You may benefit from having a few essential documents on hand before you start the process.

 Please Note: You will not be required to upload documents that aren't relevant to you (i.e., you would skip providing a Stock Incentive Plan if you had not yet set one up).